Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Evaluation

 \subsection{Custom-260: OS-Action Pipeline Validation}

 The Custom-260 benchmark (260 OS-action prompts in 9 categories, 50 adversarial) stresses the substrate primitive under the full gateway pipeline.
-On Qwen2.5-7B-Instruct Q4\_0 with the production pipeline ($\alpha=1.0$, all six layers active), the gateway achieves \textbf{F1 = 0.980, precision = 1.000, recall = 0.960}, with perfect precision preserved across all $\alpha \in [0.3, 1.0]$ (no safe prompt is ever flagged).
+On Qwen2.5-7B-Instruct Q4\_0 with the production pipeline (all six layers active), the silicon-measured re-run gives \textbf{F1 = 0.980, P = 1.000, R = 0.960} ($n$=260; TP 169, FN 7, FP 0, TN 84; accuracy 97.3\%) (the corpus is in-tree; the v1 numbers were runtime output with no stored artifact; the archived silicon re-run reproduces them exactly).
+Precision is perfect (no safe prompt flagged: FP = 0).
 This ``deployment-killer'' property---when the gateway flags an OS action, the OS can block without human review---is the operating-point benefit of the full hand-rule-augmented pipeline.
 Layer-by-layer ablation of this benchmark (uncalibrated 64.8\% $\to$ +calibration 87.1\% $\to$ +safety prompt 92.3\% $\to$ +privacy boost $\sim$95\% $\to$ +adversarial pre-filter 97.3\%) and per-category breakdown are reported in the companion ProbeLogits paper~\cite{animaos-probelogits} and not duplicated here.
 The relevance to this paper is that the gateway, when augmented with the optional hand-rule layers (privacy boost, adversarial pre-filter), reaches an operating point where OS-action governance is feasible without human-in-the-loop review.